sbn-psi/archive-loader/README.md

 ```

 If you have the correct services.env file created, this will build and run your server at `http://localhost:8989/`.
 If the Archive Loader is running properly, you should see a web form with an input asking for a Bundle URL.

+### PDS Schema

+Part of this stack includes a service that will back up a copy of the PDS registry to a collection under our control.
+It does this by fetching records for each LID that we have supplemental metadata for, and importing it to another collection.
+This backup collection ("pds-" prefix) uses a schema distributed with the registry version 9b meant for use by Harvest, but **with some slight modifications**.
+These are...
+- The `lid` and `lidvid` fields are no longer required
+- The `<copyField source="lidvid" dest="identifier" />` rule is disabled
+- `update.autoCreateFields` is enabled in the pds schema config

+You must change these values via the [Solr Schema API](https://solr.apache.org/guide/7_7/schema-api.html) after deployment for the backup service to function correctly.

 ## Development